StarGate01/AmongUs-Mumble/README.md

  - Everyone gets muted during communication sabotage events.
  - Easy installation process, just copy one file.
  - Smart linking, no need to start the game and Mumble in any particular order.
+ - Easy configuration using a configuration file or command line options

 ## Documentation
  - [Installation and Setup](https://github.com/StarGate01/AmongUs-Mumble/wiki/Installation-and-Setup)